BrunoPascoa76/CLE_Assignment_3/README.md

 #### min_max

 In order to normalize later, we would need to gather the minimum and maximum brightness values across the whole image.
-However, following the naive approach and have each thread compare its value, that would lead to a lot of contention, so we first calculate the local minimum/maximum for each block (using shared memory and parallel reduction) and only compare those values to the current maximum/minimum, greatly reducing wasted time.
+However, following the naive approach and have each thread compare its value atomically to the current value (using **atomicMin()** and **atomicMax()**), that would lead to a lot of contention, so we first calculate the local minimum/maximum for each block (using shared memory and parallel reduction) and only compare those values to the current maximum/minimum, greatly reducing wasted time.

 #### normalize